HL2H0/WideEye/README.md

 * Changing values won't be accessible when the camera is not found, reducing confusion.

 ### Known Issues
-* Levels with scene chunks may un-find the cam but it won't affect the modifications the mod made
+* Levels with scene chunks may un-find the cam, but it won't affect the modifications the mod made

 ## [1.0.0]